-Back again this year are the Air Triggers that we saw in older ROG Phones.
+Back again with the ROG 3 are the Air Triggers that we saw in older ROG Phones.
 These are touch-sensitive spots on the chassis that allow you to map touch inputs to the sides of your device.
 This year Asus took them further and added even more functionality.
 Asus broke the triggers into two partitions on either side, giving you unique settings for up to four virtual buttons with a tap.
-Moreover, there are now settings for slide and swipe gestures as well, giving you up to eight different functions.
-As a friend of mine who plays a lot of Fornite Mobile put it, “That’s OP as hell.”
+Moreover, there are now settings for slide and swipe gestures, giving you up to eight different functions.
+As a friend of mine who plays a lot of Fornite on mobile put it, “That’s OP as hell.”

 Playing around with Game Genie and the Air Triggers on the ROG Phone 3, it’s clear Asus put a ton of work into this software.
 You can create custom Air Trigger profiles for each game, so you won’t have to set it up again each time.
 Game Genie also lets you stop messages, record gameplay, add a crosshair, make macros, and more.
 If you’re a big mobile gamer, it’s hard to imagine it gets better than this.